 Bake succès biscuit at 260ºF/130ºC for 1 hour and 10 min.
 Turn oven off and leave it to dry out for 20 to 30 minutes more.
 It should be firm to the touch.

 Heat up milk and vanilla.
-Meanwhile, beat yolks, sugar and starch.
+Meanwhile, beat yolks, sugar and starches.
 When milk is boiling, turn the heat off – temper yolk-mixture with one-third of the hot milk.
 Add yolk-mixture into remaining hot milk – bring to boil and cook for 2 minutes; whisking constantly.
 Turn off heat, mix in the softened gelatin and mascarpone.
 Transfer onto baking tray lined with plastic wrap; film in contact – cool and chill completely.
 Beat chilled custard on high speed, add walnut praliné, port and the whipped cream.
 Set aside.

 Place a succès biscuit (flat side down), pipe out 12 large dollops of walnut diplomate cream from the edge of the succès and fill up the center.
 Coat the surface of the second succès biscuit (flat side up) with a thin layer of filling and top with toasted sliced almonds.
 Place it on top of the cake like a sandwich and refrigerate it for 6 hours before eating (best overnight).
 Dust with powdered sugar or snow sugar (it wont melt).
 Walnut dream cake can be refrigerated for up to 4 days or kept frozen for up to 3 months.
 Bon appétit!